anchieta-oliveira/pyEPMap/docs/publication/paper.md

 where $q_i$ represents the partial charge of the atom $i$, and $\|\boldsymbol{r} - \boldsymbol{r}_i\|$ the distance between the atom and the specific point.
 To construct the 3D electrostatic potential maps, a 3D grid is built around the molecule, where the Coulomb potential is calculated for each point on the grid.
 However, for large systems, the computational cost can become prohibitive due to the need to evaluate the influence of each charge on millions of points on the grid [@STONE2023415].

-To mitigate this limitation, we have developed an computational package that employs massive parallelization both on CPU, using Numba [@lam2024numba], and on GPU, using CuPy [@cupy_learningsys2017].
+To mitigate this limitation, we have developed an computational package that employs massive parallelization both on CPU, using Numba [@lam2024numba], and on GPU, using Numba CUDA [@numba-cuda].
 This approach allows electrostatic map calculations to be made feasible for systems containing hundreds of thousands of atoms and high-resolution grids.

 # Example application